 What’s New at Klaich?

-Keep up with the latest happenings at Klaich Animal Hospital and new information on hospital policies.
+Keep up with the latest happenings at Klaich Animal Hospital and new animal care information on Reno NV animal hospital policies.

 We appreciate your understanding.

 If you need to refill or request a prescription for your pet, we are now providing you with an Online pharmacy!
 Shop local products and medications for your furry friends.

 Want to communicate with a Veterinarian?
 Airvet allows you to connect with a veterinarian to talk about medical concerns, behavioral questions, follow-ups, and more!

 - Signs your pet may have the flu are coughing, lethargy, loss of appetite, and sometimes nasal discharge.
 In some dogs, the cough can look more like vomiting or retching.
 The flu virus can survive in an environment for up to 24 – 48 hours.
 Dogs can be shedding the virus before they are showing any clinical signs.
 Pets that are displaying any symptoms should be isolated from other dogs for at least 3 weeks.

 - To promote Reno NV animal care, we are offering the canine influenza vaccine.